arushi-08/charming-rabbit-c1f83/index.md

       on track to learn more about Artificial Intelligence and Data Science.

-      My aim is to build technology that solves community problems.
+      My biggest motivation is building technologies that solve community problems.
     actions: []
     title: Hello World.
   - section_id: latest-projects